 Food insecurity in children is also related to the poor physical quality of life and prevents them from fully engaging in daily school activities, as well as social interaction with their peers.

 Hunger can also result from food insecurity.
 Hunger costs billions annually, with the US using about $178.9 billion yearly.

 This makes the government spend more money on feeding the nation instead of concentrating on other projects such as infrastructure, healthcare, and education.

 3. Increases in Food Prices

 Food insecurity means there is a shortage of food commodities, making the available food expensive to purchase.
-This means the prices will go up and will result in related items being more expensive.
-People’s access to food, care, feeding and access to healthcare may also become limited as a consequence, making the nation more insecure.
+This means the prices will increase, resulting in more expensive related items.
+People’s access to food, care, feeding, and healthcare may also become limited, making the nation more insecure.

-When a nation is insecure about their availability of food, the economy will slow down.
+The economy will slow down when a nation is insecure about food availability.
 This means more people will lose their jobs, wages will be lost, and losses in income will be prevalent.

-The higher the rate of food insecurity, the higher the risk of developing chronic illnesses such as heart diseases.
+The higher the rate of food insecurity, the higher the risk of developing chronic illnesses such as heart disease.
 The burden is, therefore, placed on the healthcare system.
-In a study, food-insecure households spent about $6,100 on medical care in a year as compared to $4,200 for food-secure households, which is a 45% increase in costs.

 6. Violent Conflict

 Despite violence being a cause of food insecurity, the reverse is also true.
 Food insecurity, especially caused by a rise in food prices, is a threat and may result in violent conflict.